 I found this a great way to do it as then when I started to win, prizes would randomly turn up or be posted through the letterbox.
 Ensuring I was entering a lot meant there was a steady stream of wins.

-Won an amazing competition to the Bahamas?
+Won an amazing competition in the Bahamas?
 Yay!

-Problem is you can only take it from October – December, which is no good for the kids, so it’s best not to enter and give others (who can go) a better chance.
+The problem is you can only take it from October to December, which is no good for the kids, so it’s best not to enter and give others (who can go) a better chance.

 It’s always worth having a quick browse of their conditions to see what the prize really entails.

 Also, check to see the terms some competitions only allow you to enter once, and some are once per household (if you add your partner’s name down as an additional entry).

 Check your inbox every day as details in some rules say you need to claim the prize quicker than others.

 What might be worth doing is setting up a free email address that you use solely for entering competitions.

 This will stop your personal stuff from getting caught up with potential newsletters you sign up for and your wins.

 Having to fill in every competition entry can get BORING!